BUEC500C1/twitter-summarizer-sz64/README.md

 # APIs
-Work with either the weather.gov of openweathermap API to gather data on the weather of airports.
+Work with the weather.gov API to gather data on the weather of airports.

-Possible User Stories:
+User Story:
- -
- -
- -
+ - I as a user would like to find out the current temperature at a airport.
+ - I as a user would like to find out the temperature at an airport at certain times of day.

+Backlog:
+Incorporate the period portion of the temperature retrieval.
+	- Currently only gathers the current temperature.
+More ways to search for airports other than the full name.
+	- Incorporate ways to find best match when there are slight errors in the search term